JonAbrams/SpaceAce/README.md

 - It's much easier to reason through the changes your application experiences.
 - You can easily log changes.
-- You can even replay/undo state changes.
+- You can even replay/undo state changes (useful when debugging).
 - Has great libraries such as _Redux_ to help you get started.

 That all sounds nice but it has its problems:
 - It's not clear which parts of the store are relevant to each view component.
 - It's hard to architect the application code around this concept.
-People will put all their actions in a single `actions.js`, and end up with a giant reducer in `reducer.js`.
+People often put all their actions in a single `actions.js`, and end up with a giant reducer in `reducer.js`.
 This goes against the goal of keeping all the code relevant to a component in a single file.
 - This pattern results in a lot of boilerplate code.
 Actions are defined in one file, referenced multiple times in the same file, and then referenced in the app reducer.
-It'd be nice to define an action one, and then just call it.
+It'd be nice to define an action once, in the component that uses it, and then just call it.

 ## Usage

-SpaceStore can be used with any front-end view library, but the examples below are done with React.
+SpaceAce can be used with any front-end view library, but the examples below are done with React.

 **index.js**
 ```jsx